Finding good sales people . . . how hard can it be?

 Turnover rates for salespeople are currently quoted by Linkedin to be 35% to 55%.
 Nearly half (46%) of sales staff don’t make quota each month.
 Does that mean that nearly half the people you interview, are the people that the last company were happy to see go?
 Is the problem with the people or the process?

 Based on these numbers; if you have a good salesperson, they are a risk of getting poached or leaving.
-If you have an average performer you get low returns, while you waist time in performance management or HR issues.
-Neither option is a great strategy for growth.
+If you have an average performer you get low returns while you waste time in performance management or HR issues.

 A performance framework leverages the best knowledge and experience in the business, optimises the execution with technology and automation, measures and tests performance then replicates it at scale.